How to Use Your Health Insurance for Mental Health Care

 Government Support for Mental Health

-The federal government has options and various resources for those seeking mental health support.
-It regulates systems and providers, protects consumers’ rights, provides major funding for services and supports research.
+The federal government has options and multiple resources for those seeking mental health support.
+It regulates systems and providers, protects consumers' rights, provides major funding for services and supports research.
 It also establishes and sets standards the states can build on.

 Employee Assistance Programs